 Reducing the impact of disasters globally presents a colossal challenge that requires coordinated and collaborative action.
 The UCL IRDR brings together the wealth of knowledge and expertise across the university, and through research, teaching, public engagement and knowledge exchange aims to improve the understanding of risk and overcome the barriers to increasing resilience to disasters.

 “Rescue Global and the fabulous team there have a broad skill set, knowledge, experience and professionalism that bring order to chaos.
-Under the leadership of David Jones, Rescue Global have built practical on-site expertise in disaster and crisis zones all over the world and are exceptionally well placed to assist organisations and governments mitigate the effects of disaster and aid the recovery process”.
+Rescue Global have built practical on-site expertise in disaster and crisis zones all over the world and are exceptionally well placed to assist organisations and governments mitigate the effects of disaster and aid the recovery process”.

 David Dalziel is an ambassador for Rescue Global, as well as a mentor for members of our leadership team, in the area of promoting Rescue Global to international emergency services.

-“Through the dynamic and inspirational leadership of David Jones, Rescue Global, a not-for-profit organisation, has quickly established itself as a world class international crisis response and disaster management agency.
-I strongly commend the work of David and his dedicated team.
+“Through dynamic and inspirational leadership, Rescue Global, a not-for-profit organisation, has quickly established itself as a world class international crisis response and disaster management agency.
+I strongly commend their work.